 Essex Business School is located on the Knowledge Gateway, the University’s research and technology park.
 Parkside Office Village is situated on the site, providing potential networking and work experience opportunities with a range of exciting businesses.

 Our course enables you to take control of your career in banking and finance by demonstrating a deep understanding of the business world.
-That’s why in 2016, 80% of Essex Business School undergraduates were in professional employment or postgraduate study within six months of graduating (DLHE 2016).
+That’s why in 2016, 81% of Essex Business School undergraduates (UK, EU and international) were in professional employment or postgraduate study within six months of graduating (DLHE 2016).

 Our graduates enjoy careers in financial analysis, management, public administration and accountancy, working for high-profile organisations and exciting SMEs, including:

 Many have also started their own successful businesses.
 Recent examples include:

 In addition to employability opportunities provided by the School, such as access to employer talks, we also work with the University’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.